Can You Ride a Motorbike from Phuket to Chiang Rai?

 To ride from Phuket to Chiang Rai comfortably, you’ll need:

-A reliable adventure bike
+A reliable motorbike

 No mileage limits